colehanan1/FlyBehaviorScoring/README.md

 ```

 The run configuration now records the trial-summary path alongside the geometry frames so provenance remains auditable.
+Provide a labels CSV containing the canonical ``user_score_odor`` column; values
+greater than zero are automatically coerced to a binary responder target during
+``train``/``eval``/``predict`` so no manual preprocessing step is required.
+Rows missing labels are dropped from the geometry stream by default to keep the
+aggregation consistent—rerun with ``--keep-missing-labels`` if you want to audit
+which trials were skipped.

 ### Enriched per-frame geometry columns and responder training workflow